The Function of Addiction

 This does not mean addiction is healthy or wise.
 It means it is intelligible.
 People do not become powerfully attached to something that does nothing for them.
 The addiction may eventually cause more suffering than it relieves, but it usually begins by answering a need, and it often continues because it still provides relief of a certain kind.

-The problem being solved is not always obvious from the outside.
-A person may appear successful, productive, or socially intact while relying heavily on alcohol, stimulants, benzodiazepines, opioids, cannabis, compulsive sex, gambling, or other repetitive forms of relief.
-What outsiders see is the behavior.
-What they often do not see is the state the behavior is regulating.
+The problem being regulated is not always visible from the outside.
+A person may appear successful, productive, or socially intact while depending heavily on alcohol, stimulants, opioids, cannabis, gambling, or some other repetitive form of relief.
+What those around them see is the behavior.
+What they rarely see is the state the behavior has come to manage.

 If one asks what addiction is for, the answer is often some version of this: